 If you’re hoping for a lavender mini session, make sure you’re on my mailing list.
 Dates open there first, and mini sessions go fast!
 If there are any left after the mailing list subscribers book, I announce them on Instagram.
 If you’re looking for a longer, more relaxed candid session, you can book full sessions at the lavender farm during the month of July.
 These book up early, so plan to get in touch with me about full sessions at the the lavender farm by spring.

 Looking for more family session inspiration?
+Browse through my Guide to Portland Family Photoshoot Locations here!
 Check out this Portland maternity session in the wildflowers, or these family photos at the Columbia River Gorge.
 Ready to chat about booking your own family photos?
 Contact me!

 Was this post helpful?
 Pin this image to save it for later!